Singapore joins hands with BTS Jungkook's alma mater to set up a Kpop high school

 Singapore Raffles Music College (SRMC) is set to establish a first-of-its-kind Kpop international high school for entertainment aspirants.
-This is in collaboration with the School of Performing Arts Seoul (SOPA) – the alma mater of several prominent South Korean idols.
-Here’s all about it.
+This is in collaboration with the School of Performing Arts Seoul (SOPA), the alma mater of several prominent South Korean idols.

 Classes in Singapore’s new Kpop high school will be conducted in English